rootforbid/country-flags/README.md

 # Accurate country flags

-This repository contains accurate renders of all the worlds flags in SVG and PNG format.
+This repository contains accurate renders of all the worlds flags in SVG format.

 View all of the flags here: https://hampusborgos.github.io/country-flags/